Published 2014-01-12.

 Type Alias

-We can define a type alias using the type
+We can define a type alias using the type keyword.

 It is usually better to define a type alias with a descriptive name than to write out a long type

-like Either[String, Int]
+like Either[String, Int].

 type StringOrInt = Either[String, Int]